niangaotuantuan/niangaotuantuan.github.io/_posts/2015/2015-11-23-first-look-multimodal-deep-learning.md

 One more step, I want to slide to one attractive slide, in the talk from Professor Ruslan Salakhutdinov, that is, **Multimodal linguistic regularities**.
 Remember the tipping point of word2vec, *king - man + woman = queen*?
 That is a kind of linguistic regularities.
 So, multimodal linguistic regularity will be something like this:
 ![Multimodal linguistic regularities](/images/multimodal_5.png)

 Using the intuition in the alignDRAW work, there comes a naive approach to implement such multimodal linguistic regularity.
-Just replace the word(s) in the caption with strong attention(s), in subject to little change in the attention(s), the $\alpha$(s), and then we can get the "customized" linguistic regularity perseving image.
+Just replace the word(s) in the caption with strong attention(s), in subject to little change in the attention(s), the $$\alpha$$(s), and then we can get the "customized" linguistic regularity perseving image.
 Let's see one "customized" service, the color:
 ![Multimodal linguistic regularities-color](/images/multimodal_6.png)

 As color is the fundamental and thus "simple" element in image task, it is expected to see more interesting "customized" service.
 So, how about these?